 Please note, the above scanner apps are not centrally supported by campus IT and are only suggestions of the types of apps your students might consider.
-If students run into issues with the apps then the students will need to contact the app for support.
+If students run into issues with the apps, then the students will need to contact the app for support.

 Campus self-serve scanners: Several of the UM System campuses have scanners on campus that students can use.
-Please check with your campus IT department to find out if your campus has scanner available to your students and the location of the scanners.
+Please check with your campus IT department to find out if your campus has scanners available to your students and the location of the scanners.

 Publicly available scanners: Students can use scanners that are available at many public places, such as libraries, shipping stores (e.g., FedEx Kinkos, UPS Store), and post offices.
 These locations may require students to pay for the use of their equipment, but it gets the job done!
 Typically, a sales associate or attendant is available to assist students in using the scanner.
 You may want to suggest that students call ahead and ask what type of payment is required (it may be coin operated).
-Your students should ask if they need to bring a USB memory device with them or if their scanners can e-mail the file(s).
+Your students should ask whether they need to bring a USB memory device with them or if their scanners can email the file(s).

-Don’t forget to add information to your syllabus regarding the requirement to submit handwritten or 3-D work digitally.
+Don’t forget to add information to your syllabus regarding the requirement to submit handwritten or 3D work digitally.
 You should add information to the following sections of your syllabus: